kierawilson25/Infrastructure-As-Code/README.md

-# Website on Ecs instances
+# Website on Ec2 instances

 This project contains two stacks, a network stack, and a server stack.
 The purpose of this project is to show understanding of the AWS CDK & resources that can be launched using it.
 Listed below are the stacks and the resources inside of them.